flash62au/EngineDriver_Home/docs/operation/operation.rst

   **Stop button**

-  Click on the :guilabel:`Stop` button of a Throttle on the Throttle Screen to stop all the select Locos for that Throttle.
+  Click on the :guilabel:`Stop` button of a Throttle on the |T-S| to stop all the select Locos for that Throttle.
 If you have momentum configured for in the decoders in the locos, they will gradually come to a stop.

   **Volume Keys**